clemcer/loggifly/README.md

 Choose your preferred setup method - a simple docker compose with environment variables for basic use or a YAML config for advanced control.
 - Environment variables allow for a **simple** and **much quicker** setup
-- With a `config.yaml ` you can use complex **Regex patterns**, have different keywords **per container** & configure other settings per container or even per keyword (like attaching logfiles, triggering container restarts, message formatting, etc)
+- With a `config.yaml ` you can use complex **regular expressions**, have different keywords **per container** & configure other settings per container or even per keyword (like attaching logfiles, triggering container restarts, message formatting, etc)

 > [!Note]
 When `/config` is mounted a config template will be downloaded into that directory.